TareqAlKushari/Pandas-Salaries-Data-Analysis-using-Numpy-and-Pandas/README.md

 ## 📁 Files

 - `Salaries.csv` — The dataset used in the analysis.
-- `Salaries Data Analysis.ipynb` — Jupyter notebook containing the step-by-step analysis.
+- `Pandas Salaries.ipynb` — Jupyter notebook containing the step-by-step analysis.
 - `README.md` — Project documentation.

 ## 🚀 Getting Started